 #2 – Consider your key demographics

 Demographics are a great way to gain deeper insight into your results.
 However, like any powerful tool, you should use them in moderation.
+You can uncover demographic differences by asking your participants to answer a demographic question using the Survey Questions tool.
 Only ask a demographic question when it will be truly helpful for acting on your results.
 If a group is too small for a demographic question, sorting participants into groups sacrifices some of their anonymity.
 Balance the participants’ experience with your needs as the exchange leader.

 #1 – Engage early and often

 No matter what topic you’re engaging on, the key to accessing stakeholder support is getting feedback early in the process.
 That’s when it can have the most impact.
 Reach out with a broad-based question to help guide the direction you take.
 Then follow up with more exchanges to get feedback on draft plans and final considerations.
 Hearing from your stakeholders throughout the decision-making process is the best way to show their ideas are being considered and acted upon.

 Want to learn more about any of these tips or share some of your own?
 Drop us a line, we’d love to hear from you! 💜